I am where my tribe is

 Living as an immigrant is living like a plant in a very nice pot placed in a very nice house but still not rooted in the earth in which you were meant to be in the first place.
 Not under the same sky and moon, not breathing the same air even if the air was suffocatingly hot or unruly cold.

 I was 16 when a fortune teller told me that I would live the majority of my life outside my birth country.
-She made me laughed so hard.
-Now thirty years later, I see that the fortune teller was alas right.
+At the time, I dismissed the fortune and laughed at the thought of living away from home.
+Now, thirty years later, I see that the fortune teller was right.

 So over the years, I have not only been soul searching like most people of my own age but I have also been searching the earth for my tribe….one that truly only exists in my heart and memory, in my olfactory when all of a sudden I smell the rain hit the dirt on a summer afternoon.